-Now in its fourth year, the Collaborative has over 40 members from 20 different states, representing the country’s leaders in farm to institution work.
+Now in its fourth year, the Collaborative has over 100 members from 30 states, representing the country’s leaders in farm to institution work.
 Through quarterly calls, occasional in-person meetings, presentations at national conferences, and an active listserv, members of the Collaborative share resources (reports, research), tools (surveys, data capture tools), and foundational FTI metrics terminology.

 The ultimate aim of the Collaborative is to codify the more-than-financial values associated with ‘local’ food into a replicable set of metrics that support meaningful tracking, benchmarking, and impact measurement across institutions and the nation.

 Meet the Collaborative

 The National Farm to Institution Metrics Collaborative consists of over 100 members from 30 states at municipal, county, multi-county, state, regional, and national levels.
 On this map, green states are those containing members of the group.
 New members are welcome from all states!

 Shared Metrics and Collaborative Research